noErrdev/python-chatops-incident-mplatform/docs/content/mattermost.md

 ## Configure channels

-1. To use IMPulse bot in private channels you **should** add it manually.
-Run command in all necessary private channels:
+1. To use IMPulse bot in private channels you **must** add it manually.
+Run this command in all necessary private channels:

     ```
     /invite @impulse
     ```

-2. `application.admin_users` **should** be in all `route` channels.
+2. Users listed in `application.admin_users` **must** be present in all channels defined in `route`.

-3. Add users from `application.chains` to their channels.
+3. Users mentioned in `application.chains` should be added to their respective channels.

-    To make it simpler you can add all `application.users` to all channels from `route` block.
+    To simplify this, you can add all `application.users` to all channels from the `route` block.

-4. Highly recommend to set just mentions notifications for every of `application.users` for their `route` channels.
-Users on their channels should:
+4. We highly recommend configuring notification preferences for `application.users` in their `route` channels:
-    - select channel in main list and press on it
+    - select the channel in main list and press on it
-    - press button **View Info** (symbol "i") on the right side, press **Notifications Preferences** button
+    - click the **View Info** icon (`i`) in the top right, click **Notifications Preferences**
-    - in "Notify me about..." select "Mentions, direct messages, and keywords only"
+    - in the "Notify me about..." choose "Mentions, direct messages, and keywords only"
-    - press **Save**
+    - click **Save**.